ibm-messaging/cp4i-mq-samples/README.md

 For example, all `deploy...` scripts create a private key and a certificate for the queue manager.
 The scripts could invoke another that takes the necessary arguments.
 The resulting, more efficient structure, would be harder to understand, so I opted for scripts that don't call other scripts.

+These samples are provided "AS IS", with no warranty of any kind.

 # Prerequisites

 To run these examples, you need: